 - Assimilate - Beyond the basics such as how to navigate the building and apply for company benefits, educate new employees about the nuances of the company.
 Explain the organization's culture, expectations, performance measurables, and long-term goals.

 - Equip - No employee can be successful if they don't have the right tools.
 Ensure employees have every necessary resource their job requires.
-This includes appropriate workspace and supplies, powerful communication tools, and adequate support from team members and management.
+This includes appropriate workspace and supplies, powerful communication tools, a robust employee scheduling program, and adequate support from team members and management.

 - Follow up - Managers should check in with new employees frequently and consistently, especially within the first year of employment.
 Ask how they feel their role has developed in the company and whether they've faced any challenges.
 Effective managers foster an open-door policy, so employees don't need to wait for scheduled meetings to ask questions or discuss issues.